Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/QM_MMGBSA/README.md

 according to what is better for your system.

 &general
-startframe=5, endframe=21, verbose=2, interval=1,
-protein_forcefield="oldff/leaprc.ff99SB",
+sys_name="QM/MMGBSA",
+startframe=1, endframe=10, verbose=2, PBRadii=2,
 /
 &gb
-igb=2, saltcon=0.150,
+igb=1, saltcon=0.150,
+ifqnt=1, qm_theory=PM3,
+qm_residues="A/31,36 C/62,73,75,85 D/91"
 /
 ```

 _See a detailed list of all the options in `gmx_MMPBSA` input file [here][2] as well as several [examples][3]_

 ## Considerations
-In this case, a single trajectory (ST) approximation is followed, which means the receptor and ligand (in this case, the
+In this case, a single trajectory (ST) approximation is followed, which means the receptor and glycan structures and
-ligand is also another protein) amber format topologies and trajectories will be obtained from that of the complex.
-To
-do so, a MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and
+trajectories will be obtained from that of the complex.
+To do so, a MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`),
-both the receptor and ligand group numbers in the index file (`19 20`) are needed.
-The `mmpbsa.in` input file will
+a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 20`) are
+needed.
+In this case we used the GROMACS topology file (`complex.top`) to generate Amber's one.
+We also used a
+reference structure of the complex (`ref.pdb`) with the correct chain IDs and residue numbers.
+Extremely attention
+should be paid to those residues selected in the QM region.
+In this case we selected the ligand and 6 residues that
-contain all the parameters needed for the MM/PB(GB)SA calculation.
-In this case, 16 frames `(endframe-startframe)/interval = (21-5)/1 = 16`
+make direct contact with the ligand.
+The `mmpbsa.in` input file will contain all the parameters needed for the
+QM/MMGBSA calculation. **In this case, there is no need to define a .mol2 for the glycan**.
+11 frames are going to
-are going to be used when performing the the MM/PB(GB)SA calculation with the igb2 (GB-OBC1) model and a salt
+be used when performing QM/MMGBSA calculation with the igb1 (GB-HCT) model (note that mbondi raddi set `PBRadii=2`
-concentration = 0.15M.
+is used), PM3 method and a salt concentration = 0.15M.

-"Stability" calculation will be performed, and you will get statistics based on only a single system (complex).
-Any
-additional receptor or ligand information given will be ignored.
 !!! note
     Once the calculation is done, you can analyze the results in `gmx_MMPBSA_ana` (if you didn't define `-nogui`).
     Please see the [gmx_MMPBSA_ana][4] section for more information